Egypt’s border crossing opens to let a trickle of desperately needed aid into besieged Gaza

 The U.S. government would work to keep Rafah open and let U.S. citizens leave Gaza, he said in a statement.

-Guterres gave voice to international concern over civilians in Gaza, telling a summit in Cairo that Hamas’ “reprehensible assault” on Israel “can never justify the collective punishment of the Palestinian people.”
+Guterres emphasized international concern over civilians in Gaza, telling a summit in Cairo that Hamas’ “reprehensible assault” on Israel “can never justify the collective punishment of the Palestinian people.”

 Two Egyptian officials and a European diplomat said extensive negotiations with Israel and the U.N. to allow fuel deliveries for hospitals had yielded little progress.
 They spoke on condition of anonymity because they were not authorized to release information on the sensitive deliberations.